- January 27, 2022

 Table 2: The cost of eDiscovery with inhouse process and culling included

 As previously stated, processing and document review make up most of the cost of eDiscovery.
-If the size of the data set sent to outside counsel is reduced, the overall cost will also be reduced.
+If the size of the data set sent to outside counsel is reduced, the overall cost of eDiscovery will also be reduced.

-By utilizing eDiscovery search, processing, and culling capabilities present in some cloud archiving solutions, corporate legal departments can perform much of the collection, processing, and culling on an eDiscovery data set before transfer to their outside counsel.
+By utilizing eDiscovery search, processing, and culling capabilities present in some cloud archiving solutions, corporate legal departments can perform much of the eDiscovery data collection, processing, and culling before transfer to their outside counsel.
 With this in mind, line 6 in table 2 above provides us the ability to estimate a reduction or culling factor based on the cloud archiving application's built-in search capabilities.
 Needed search capabilities for culling include keyword search, proximity search, fuzzy search, metadata search, and search within a search.
 By zeroing in on specific characteristics of content based on the specifications in the eDiscovery request, a more focused (and smaller data set) can be achieved.
 The line 6 culling percentage in table 2 above lets us estimate how the company would be affected based on past feedback from prior eDiscovery processing, either in house or outside counsel.